 Located in Fullerton, CA, Marshall B. Ketchum University is an independent, private, non-profit, accredited educational institution.
 MBKU is home to the Southern California College of Optometry, the School of PA Studies and College of Pharmacy.
 The Southern California College of Optometry confers a Doctor of Optometry and a Master of Science in Vision Science degree.
-The School of PA Studies awards a Master of Medical Sciences degree.
+The School of PA Studies awards a Master of Medical Science degree.
 The College of Pharmacy welcomed its first class in the fall of 2016 and will award a Doctor of Pharmacy degree.
 MBKU owns and operates two premier eye and vision care centers: the University Eye Center at Ketchum Health Anaheim and the University Eye Center at Ketchum Health Los Angeles.

 We seek to reimagine the future of health care education.